If you’re struggling to make ends meet due to the amount of debt you currently have, it might feel like an impossible situation to overcome.

 The good news is that there are ways you can take back control of your finances and do so on your own.
-Taking a page from our playbook, here are three ways for you to tackle your debt.
+Learn how to tackle debt from our very own playbook.

 - First, you make a list of your debts and arrange them in order from the smallest amount to the largest.